gooddata/gooddata-ui-sdk/docs/content/en/latest/references/dashboard_component/dashboard_plugins.md

 ### Maintenance

-Since dashboard plugins are primarily integrated with our ever-evolving SaaS platform (GoodData Platform or GoodData Cloud), there are occasions when introducing breaking changes is necessary.
+Since dashboard plugins are primarily integrated with our ever-evolving SaaS platform (GoodData Cloud), there are occasions when introducing breaking changes is necessary.

 When this occurs, a grace period of approximately six months will be provided, allowing for the safe migration of your plugins.
 However, after this time frame, the dashboard will default to running with the latest version, and reverting to older versions will not be possible.
 Any plugins that have not been migrated to the new API version will not load once the grace period concludes.